Online Music Therapy Sessions

 Where I Offer Online Sessions

-I have worked with English-speaking adults living in:
+I have worked with English-speaking individuals living in:

 Belgium, the Netherlands, Denmark, Norway, Sweden, Finland, Switzerland, and other European countries where online therapy is permitted.